Tulipreactjsmain/clima-weather-app/README.md

 # Clima Weather App

-The Clima Weather App is a simple Flutter application that allows users to retrieve past weather data using the OpenWeather API.
+The Clima Weather App is a simple Flutter application that allows users to retrieve weather data using the OpenWeather API.
 Users can search for weather data by providing location names or coordinates.

 ## Features

-- Retrieve past weather data using the OpenWeather API.
+- Retrieve weather data using the OpenWeather API.
 - Search for weather data by location name or coordinates.
 - View detailed weather information such as temperature, humidity, wind speed, etc.